<$BlogRSDUrl$>

 Recapturing the Original Congressional Design

-The Senate will be needed as currently structured to act as the arbiter of the legislation proposed by the HR and assure its conformance with the overriding political goals of the republic.
+The Senate will be needed as currently structured to act as the arbiter of the legislation proposed by the HR to assure its conformance with the overriding political goals of the republic.

-Of course, such reform of the Congress will never occur; but congressional candidates may incorporate some of its principles into their election campaigns.
-For example, they may consult regularly with their constituents through interactive electronic means; they may also focus attention on the quality and impartiality of their and their opponents’ staffs; and they may advocate and vote for replacement of private election finance with public funding.
+Of course, such reform of the Congress will never occur; but congressional candidates may incorporate some of its principles into their campaigns.
+For example, they may consult regularly with their constituents through electronic means; they may also focus attention on the quality of their and their opponents’ staff; and they should advocate and vote for replacement of private election finance with public funding.

 Comments: Post a Comment